10 REASONS TO TRY DIVORCE MEDIATION by William J. Leininger, Esq.

 In mediation, both parties are encouraged to recognize the positive in the other person and to find common ground for agreement.
 In court, each side must emphasize the negative about the other person in order to "win" against the other.
 Especially when there will be future contact between the parties, such as in parenting, whatever goodwill remains between the parties should be preserved and not destroyed.

 Picking a Divorce Mediator

-Since 1994, Mr. Leininger has mediated over 700 mediations to completion.
+Since 1994, Mr. Leininger has mediated over 800 mediations to completion.
 Many of these mediations have invloved business owners and their spouses as well as health professionals, including Internists, Radiologists, Urologists, Orthopedic Surgeons, Dentists, Nurse Practitioners, etc. He has also worked with couples who have substantial assets in the millions of dollars.
 He has also mediated many cases involving Civil Service pensions paying out $75,000, $100,000 or even more each year to the pensioner!
 In Florida, the Supreme Court of Florida certifies Divorce Mediators.
-Mr. Leininger is a Florida Supreme Court Family Mediator, and has also been a member of the Florida Bar limiting his law practice in Florida to Family Law matters for the past 25 years.
+Mr. Leininger is a Florida Supreme Court Family Mediator, and has also been a member of the Florida Bar for the past 32 years.
+He limits his law practice in Florida to Family Law matter.
 We believe that he can help you and your spouse dissolve your marriage with dignity and with as little harmful effects as possible to you and any children of the marriage.